 I am very grateful to the hon.
 Gentleman for his point of order.
 I have not received any indication that a Minister is planning to make an oral statement in the House on this matter, although it is perfectly open to a Minister to offer to do so.
 The Northcote-Trevelyan principles are of the utmost importance, and I hope they will be upheld by Governments indefinitely.
 They have existed for a long time because the principles involved—permanence, anonymity and neutrality—are absolutely sacred.
 I simply suggest that the hon.
 Gentleman pursues the matter with his characteristic persistence and vigour, and I feel sure that, using the Order Paper and the resources provided by the Table Office, he will be happy to do so.

-On a point of order, I just want to reassure the House that we have complete confidence in the fairness and independence of the civil service.
+Further to that point of order, Mr Speaker.
+I just want to reassure the House that we have complete confidence in the fairness and independence of the civil service.
 It has said that it will respond and I frankly question the good judgment of the shadow Minister for bringing this up in the House at this stage, before it has had the chance to do so.

 I do not want to dwell on this matter.
 Suffice it to say that the Leader of the Opposition looks perfectly healthy to me; I have known him a long time and he is a very healthy-living fellow in my experience.
 On a serious note, I do think that the convention is sacred and it really should not brook of any dispute across the House.
 It might be best to leave it there.
 I gently suggest to the hon.
 Gentleman that he has made his point with considerable lucidity and let us leave it there.